Know Your Rights

 If you or a loved one experienced nursing home abuse in New York, immediately remove them from the nursing facility.
 Here are the necessary steps to file a claim against the facility or its staff:

-- If a staff has witnessed the neglect or mistreatment, they are urged to submit the Incident Reporting Form.
+If one of the nursing home staff members has witnessed neglect or mistreatment, they are urged to submit the Incident Reporting Form.
 This form can be submitted through the Health Commerce System.

 Every complaint received by the Centralized Complaint Intake Unit is taken very seriously.
 They will take appropriate action on a case-by-case basis.
 The unit initiates a meeting with the patient, staff and any relevant person to the case.